kitbagjs/router/docs/getting-started.md

 ## Update Registered Router

 This block utilizes [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) to provide the internal types to match the actual router you're using.
-You put this in main.ts right after you call `createRouter`, or you can export your router and put this interface inside of a `router.d.ts` file, anywhere that your tsconfig can find it.
+You put this in _main.ts_ right after you call `createRouter`:

 ```ts
 declare module '@kitbag/router' {